veillette/physics-book/contents/ch19ElectricPotentialEnergy.md

 energy per particle (electron, proton, or ion) can be of great importance.
 For example, even a tiny fraction of a joule can be great enough for these particles to destroy organic molecules and harm living tissue.
-The particle may do its damage by direct collision, or it may create harmful x rays, which can also inflict damage.
+The particle may do its damage by direct collision, or it may create harmful X-rays, which can also inflict damage.
 It is useful to have an energy unit related to submicroscopic effects. [[Figure 3]](#Figure3) shows a situation related to the definition of such an energy unit.
 An electron is accelerated between two charged metal plates